Making A Daily Hand Care Routine

 - Hot water (okay, technically not an ingredient, but if you use scalding hot water to do dishes or bathe, natural moisture is getting sucked right out of your hands)

 Remember, the skin on your hands is thinner than the skin elsewhere on your body—even the skin on the palms of your hands is different from the skin on the back of your hands.
 Your palms have no hair follicles and don't have a single sebaceous gland, which means it’s naturally a drier area than the rest of your skin.

 If your hands are in bad shape, we can help.

-Here’s how to build a hand care routine that will keep your hands soft and nourished during any season.
+Here’s how to build a daily hand care routine with quality and clean beauty products that will keep your hands soft and nourished during any season.

 How can I take care of my hands?

 Taking care of your hands is easy with the right products and a little attention.
 Think of hand care as you think of your skincare routine, and you’ll form a routine you’re easily able to handle (pun oh so intended).

 Washing your hands is the foundation of a good hand care routine and a daily necessity for anyone who wants to reduce their chances of getting sick.
 With COVID-19 still sticking around, you’re probably washing your hands more than they’re used to.